 Some leads close the deals early, whereas some take more than six months.
 If a lead takes a long time to complete the deal, it may not be qualified.

-MEDDIC means Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify pain, and Champion.
+MEDDIC means Metrics, Economic Buyer, Decision Criteria, Decision Process, Identity pain, and Champion.
 It states the importance of understanding the lead’s buying process and criteria.
 The framework states the following questions.

 - Metrics – How much impact does your product make on the lead’s revenue and profits?